UK Ltd vs US LLC for Cross-Border Founders (2026)

 Can a UK resident form a US LLC without visiting the US?

 Yes.
-US LLC formation is handled entirely remotely.
-The founder files articles of organization with a state (Wyoming, Delaware, or others), appoints a US registered agent, and obtains an EIN from the IRS via Form SS-4 — all without entering the US.
-Formation services like Firstbase and Doola handle the entire process.
-Banking is also remote — Mercury and Wise Business accept non-resident LLC applications online.
+File articles of organization with a state (Wyoming, Delaware, etc.), appoint a registered agent, get an EIN via Form SS-4.
+All remote.
+Firstbase and Doola handle the full process.
+Banking is remote too: Mercury and Wise Business accept non-resident LLC applications online.

 Does a UK resident with a US LLC pay tax in both countries?

-A UK tax resident is taxed by HMRC on worldwide income regardless of where the entity is formed.
-A US single-member LLC with no US-source income (no US employees, no US office, no US customers) has no US federal income tax liability in most cases — the LLC is "disregarded" by the IRS.
-However, the LLC owner is still required to file Form 5472 annually with the IRS.
-The UK founder reports the LLC's income on their UK Self Assessment.
-Whether double taxation arises depends on how HMRC classifies the LLC and whether the UK-US tax treaty provisions apply to the specific income type.
+HMRC taxes UK residents on worldwide income regardless of where the entity sits.
+A US single-member LLC with no US-source income (no US employees, office, or customers) has no US federal income tax in most cases.
+But you still file Form 5472 annually with the IRS, and you report the LLC's income on your UK Self Assessment.
+Whether double taxation happens depends on how HMRC classifies the LLC and whether the UK-US tax treaty applies to your specific income type.

 Is a UK Ltd or US LLC better for SaaS sold globally?

-The answer depends on where the majority of paying customers are located.
-A UK Ltd with Wise Business multi-currency accounts can invoice globally and receive USD, EUR, and other currencies with conversion fees of 0.4-0.6%.
-A US LLC with Stripe US and Mercury can process USD natively and convert to GBP when needed.
-For a SaaS product with 70%+ US revenue, the US LLC provides more direct access to the US payment ecosystem.
-For a SaaS product with mixed global revenue, the UK Ltd's native multi-currency tooling through Wise or PayPal may be simpler to operate.
+It depends on where the paying customers are.
+A UK Ltd with Wise Business can invoice globally and receive USD, EUR, and other currencies at 0.4-0.6% conversion.
+A US LLC with Stripe US and Mercury processes USD natively.
+If 70%+ of revenue is US, the LLC gives you cleaner access to the US payment stack.
+If revenue is mixed globally, a UK Ltd with Wise multi-currency is simpler to run.

 Can I convert a UK Ltd to a US LLC (or vice versa)?

 Not directly.
-A UK Ltd and a US LLC are entities in different jurisdictions under different legal systems.
-The conversion paths are: (1) Form the new entity and transfer assets, contracts, and customer relationships from the old entity to the new one.
-(2) Keep both entities and restructure operations so revenue flows through the preferred entity going forward.
-(3) For UK-to-US, some founders form a Delaware C-Corp as a new parent entity and make the UK Ltd a subsidiary (a "flip" — common when raising US VC).
-Each path involves legal, tax, and contractual considerations.
-The cost ranges from $2,000 for a simple asset transfer to $25,000+ for a full corporate reorganization with VC investors involved.
+Different jurisdictions, different legal systems.
+The paths are: (1) Form the new entity and transfer assets, contracts, and customers over.
+(2) Keep both and restructure so revenue flows through the preferred entity going forward.
+(3) For UK-to-US, form a Delaware C-Corp as a new parent and make the UK Ltd a subsidiary (the "flip" common when raising US VC).
+Cost ranges from $2,000 for a simple asset transfer to $25,000+ for a full reorganization with VC investors involved.

 What happens if I form a US LLC and HMRC classifies it as opaque?

-If HMRC classifies the US LLC as an opaque (non-transparent) entity, HMRC treats it as a separate company.
-Any distributions from the LLC to the UK-resident founder are treated as dividends and taxed at dividend rates (8.75%-39.35% depending on the founder's income band).
-The founder may also face Corporation Tax equivalent charges if HMRC determines the LLC has characteristics of a controlled foreign company under the CFC rules.
-The practical consequence is that income may be taxed at both the entity level (from HMRC's perspective) and the personal level — without full credit for US taxes paid, since the US does not tax the LLC (it is disregarded for US purposes).
-Working with a UK tax adviser who has specific experience with US LLC classification is the standard approach to navigate this issue.
+HMRC treats it as a separate company.
+Distributions to you become dividends, taxed at 8.75%-39.35% depending on your income band.
+You may also face Corporation Tax equivalent charges if HMRC decides the LLC looks like a controlled foreign company under the CFC rules.
+The result: income gets taxed at both the entity level (HMRC's view) and personal level, without full credit for US taxes paid, because the US doesn't tax the LLC at all.
+You need a UK tax adviser with specific US LLC classification experience to manage this.

 Key Takeaways

-- HMRC classifies a US LLC as an opaque entity in most cases, not a pass-through.
-This creates a tax treatment mismatch with the US that can result in income being taxed at both entity and personal level from HMRC's perspective.
+- HMRC classifies a US LLC as opaque in most cases, not pass-through.
+This mismatch with US treatment can mean income taxed at both entity and personal level from HMRC's perspective.

-- US VCs expect Delaware C-Corp structure, not UK Ltd or US LLC.
-UK founders planning to raise US VC face a corporate "flip" in most cases ($5,000-25,000 in legal fees) regardless of which entity they start with.
+- US VCs expect Delaware C-Corp, not UK Ltd or US LLC.
+The corporate "flip" costs $5,000-25,000 in legal fees regardless of which entity you start with.

 Related Reading